berkaysahiin/Zeytin/README.md

 - [Zone Control](https://berkaysahiin.itch.io/zone-control) is a frantic 2-player battle for zone dominance, created in 48 hours for YILDIZ Game Jam!

 # Future Plans

+## Next Big Thing: Visual Scripting

+Visual scripting is on the roadmap for Zeytin's future development.
+While implementation hasn't begun yet, I'm actively working on the design.
+Several structural changes to the engine will be necessary before visual scripting can be properly integrated:

+- Currently, only *variants* can interact with the gameplay loop and execute logic.
+I plan to change this limitation so that callbacks won't necessarily require a C++ variant backing them.

+- The engine will transition toward an **Action** system, where logic is separated across discrete *actions*.
+Each action will have clearly defined inputs and outputs and will implement an execute method.
+Actions are easily serializable, making them ideal for use in both the visual scripting environment and traditional C++ code.

 ## Production Testing & Validation
 The Zeytin engine is currently in a production-ready state, but as with any game engine, extensive real-world usage is crucial for validation.
 I am actively working on: